You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9.

 Hostas Under Pine Trees

-Pine trees tend to drop a lot of needles.
+Pine trees drop a lot of needles.
 If you get a heavy layer of these needles, it can easily smother any hostas underneath it.
-Pine needles do make a good mulch, but you can damage your hostas trying to clear out the pine needles too.
-This is why you’ll be better off to avoid planting around them.
+Pine needles make a good mulch, but you can damage your hostas trying to clear out the pine needles too.
+Therefore, you’ll be better off to avoid planting around them.

 Hostas Under Oak Trees